Traffic deaths in Nevada down nearly 50 percent in June

 Despite the dip in the overall roadway fatalities, pedestrian deaths continued to trend above last year’s rate.
 Thirty-eight pedestrians were killed on Nevada roads through June, a 19 percent year-over-year increase compared to the 32 pedestrian deaths seen during the same time period last year.

-“The first half of the year has seen an overall downward trend in regards to traffic related fatalities,” said Andrew Bennett, Department of Public Safety spokesman.
+“The first half of the year has seen an overall downward trend in regard to traffic-related fatalities,” said Andrew Bennett, Department of Public Safety spokesman.
 “Unfortunately, we have seen a deadly start to the 100 deadliest days on our local roadways.

 Contact Mick Akers at makers@reviewjournal.com or 702-387-2920.
 Follow @mickakers on Twitter.